This is my personal blog, founded in about 2005 or 2004 (I forget which). All opinions here are my own.

 Comments may be deleted without explanation.
 That’s the way I roll, yo.
 Here’s some of my thinking behind my zero tolerance policy for arsehat commenters.
 Remember: you don’t have to go home, but you can’t stay here.

-I like dancing, music, reading, writing, watching telly and films, sewing, crocheting, canvas work, drawing, making popups, telling bad jokes and making puns, talking crap, eating excellent food, walking, cycling and swimming.
+I like dancing, music, reading, writing, watching telly and films, sewing, knitting, crocheting, canvas work, drawing, making popups, telling bad jokes and making puns, talking crap, eating excellent food, walking, pilates, cycling and swimming.
 I am obsessed with gluteal strength and my hamstrings.
 I see it as my personal responsibility to deconstruct the patriarchy and replace it with syncopated rhythms and an interest in handicrafts.

 My research and writing

 I am obsessed with jazz music and dance from the 1920s, 30s and 40s.
-I did my PhD on modern day swing dancers and how they use digital media, and have published journal articles, delivered conference papers and lectured on the topic.
-All that is behind me now.
-Today, I am all about writing heaps and heaps of stuff on the internet.
+I did my PhD, ‘Hepfidelity: Swing dance and the role of digital media in embodied practice‘ in media/cultural studies on modern day swing dancers and how they use digital media.
+I have published journal articles, delivered conference papers, and lectured on this and other topics.

 As with all these sorts of things, it’s best to consult more than one source, and to be utterly sceptical of anything published by someone working in a university.
 I have found almost every academic source discussing lindy hop completely unreliable.
 I regularly reference the ones who aren’t full of shit.